-A Field School in Historical Archaeology is a summer course opportunity for students entering into grades 9- 12, which will take place at the Shays’ Settlement site in Sandgate, Vermont during the summer of 2017.
-The camp will provide interested students the opportunity to learn techniques in archaeological fieldwork by participating in the scientific study of a local 18th Century settlement founded in 1787, which is associated with Shays’ Rebellion.
-The course will consist of 3 or 4, one week blocks that students can sign up for, which will run Monday through Friday.
-The course is limited to 12 students per week.
-If there is room, students may opt to sign up for more than one week.
-The weeks the course will run include: July 31- August 4 and August 7-11
+A Field School in Historical Archaeology is a summer course opportunity for students entering into grades 9- 12, which took place at the Shays’ Settlement site in Sandgate, Vermont during the summers of 2014 through 2020.
+The camp was run as part of Cambridge Central School's summer enrichment programs, and provided interested students the opportunity to learn techniques in archaeological fieldwork by participating in the scientific study of a local 18th Century settlement founded in 1787, which is associated with Shays’ Rebellion.

 Shays' Settlement Summer Field School in Historical Archaeology